Ica-Qin/Resonate-Waves/README.md

 - Design and laser cutting of mountains, clouds and trees: Haoqing Yan
 - 3D modelling and printing of the terraces, box and gear construction, resin stimulating water: Peiyang Qin

-Dying of the mountains, installation and other related works on making were done together.
+Dying of the Mountains, installation and other related works on making were done together.

 ### Documentation
 - Design of the graph of sources of materials and video editing: Xueyi Wang